-There’s also a clip tray, where you can put anything you want, and bring it up at the bottom of the screen whenever you need.
+There’s also a clip tray, where you can put anything you want, and bring it up at the bottom of the screen whenever you need it.
 This is a great way of storing a collection of information or data which you can then easily send in an email or text.

 The K10 is the only device in this particular range from LG, so it would have been easy for them to get the specs wrong and produce a horrible white elephant.
 Instead, they did just about everything right.
-Form the display size to the design of the K10, LG have produced a marvel of a smartphone.
+From the display size to the design of the K10, LG has produced a marvel of a smartphone.
 And one which deserves all the plaudits it gets.